marty90/web-page-acquire/README.md

 ```
 web-page-acquire.py [-h] [--mode {page,browsing}] [--page PAGE]
                            [--outdir OUTDIR] [--noscroll] [--userprofile]
+                           [--forcescreen FORCESCREEN]
 ```

-`mode` can be `page` to acquire a specific page (that you must specify with the `--page` option) or `browsing`, to allow you to browse and acquire multiple pages.
+* `mode` can be `page` to acquire a specific page (that you must specify with the `--page` option) or `browsing`, to allow you to browse and acquire multiple pages.

-By default, WPA stores the output creating a folder in the current directory.
+* By default, WPA stores the output creating a folder in the current directory.
 You can override this behavior with `--outdir OUTDIR`.

-By default, WPA scrolls  the page when in `page` mode to acquire the whole content.
+* By default, WPA scrolls  the page when in `page` mode to acquire the whole content.
 You can prevent this with `--noscroll`.

+* WPA autodetects the output screen.
+If it fails, force is with `--forcescreen FORCESCREEN`.

-By default, WPA opens a new Chrome profile, with no user data.
+* By default, WPA opens a new Chrome profile, with no user data.
 You can use your default profile with `--userprofile`, to have access to your logins, etc.

 **Note:** with `--userprofile`, you should close Chrome before starting.